 Shawn Greenlee is a sound and electronic media artist.
 In recent performance and installation work, Greenlee focuses on generating digital audio from graphic patterns.
 Via computer programs of his own design, he advances new methods for interpreting visual image as sound (graphic synthesis).
 Further areas of investigation evident in his work include psychoacoustic phenomena, sonic environments, sound synthesis, telecommunications and noise.

-As sound designer, Greenlee worked on the 2006–07 re-doings of Allan Kaprow’s 1959 work “18 Happenings in 6 Parts” featured at Haus Der Kunst (Munich) and the Performa Biennial (New York), the later of which earned a Best Performance award by AICA (International Association of Art Critics).
+As a sound designer, Greenlee worked on the 2006–07 re-doings of Allan Kaprow’s 1959 work 18 Happenings in 6 Parts featured at Haus Der Kunst (Munich) and the Performa Biennial (New York), the latter of which earned a Best Performance award by AICA (International Association of Art Critics).

-Greenlee is assistant professor of Foundation Studies at RISD.
+Greenlee teaches in the Experimental and Foundation Studies department at RISD.
 He earned his PhD in Computer Music and New Media at Brown University (2008), where he was affiliated with MEME (Multimedia and Electronic Music Experiments).
 Other education includes an MA in Computer Music and Multimedia Composition from Brown University (2003) and a BFA in Printmaking from RISD (1996).

-Signal Processing, Sound Synthesis, Graphic Synthesis, Sonification, Spatial Audio, Noise, Telecommunications, Computer Music, Experimental Music, Sound Art, New Media, Digital Media, Printmaking, Cartography, Data Visualization, Performance, Installation, Acoustic Ecology, Sonic Environments, Phonography (Field Recording), Sound Recording and Reproduction, Programming Languages, Electronics
+Greenlee is interested in Signal Processing, Sound Synthesis, Graphic Synthesis, Sonification, Spatial Audio, Noise, Telecommunications, Computer Music, Experimental Music, Sound Art, New Media, Digital Media, Printmaking, Cartography, Data Visualization, Performance, Installation, Acoustic Ecology, Sonic Environments, Phonography (Field Recording), Sound Recording and Reproduction, Programming Languages and Electronics.